Risk-Team/Climate-HAzard-Toolbox-CHAT-/README.md

-## Schematic representation of the four core functions
+## CHAT functions

-The Hub is made of five main functions:
+CHAT is made of five main functions:

 1. **load_data**: used to load CORDEX-CORE models of a region of interest.
 The whole year is loaded as dafault since the remaining functions allows to flexibily select a season
 2. **hist**: used to visualize historical data (W5e5).
 Trend analysis can be performed